compound-finance/comet/docs/README.md

 function transferGovernor(address newGovernor) external
 ```

-* `newGovernor`: The address of the new Governor of the Compound III protocol instance.
+* `newGovernor`: The address of the new Governor for Configurator.
 * `RETURN`: No return, reverts on error.

 ### Withdraw Reserves